 Kelli Christenberry has been involved in the Charlotte Mason Community since discovering her work in 2000.
 She founded and facilitates the central Illinois Charlotte Mason group, A Continuing Conversation.
 She also leads and directs several online CMI Study Groups and enjoys studying and discussing the vitalizing ideas on education and life.
 Through God’s abundant grace, her children were home educated through high school graduation following the philosophy and methods of Mason; all pursued diverse University degrees and are married.
 Besides being on the CMI Board of Directors, she is also involved in several Charlotte Mason Institute projects including Teacher Education and Training, Research & Development, CMI Study Groups, and the Alveary Curriculum Development where she currently works with the high school team.
 She is excited about all the research, development, training and support that CMI brings to our communities!
 She has a passion for sharing the beauty and breadth of ideas in a Mason educational approach with others through speaking, mentoring, consulting.
 In her studies over the last several years, she has been encouraged and challenged to consider the magnitude of this relational education that, continuing on with Mason, we aim to place before children with ‘minds astonishingly alert’.
 Kelli enjoys gardening; flowers make her smile.
 She looks forward to much adventure and many travels with her recently-retired husband and suggests that Paris is always a good idea!

-Kathryn Forney was schooled through high school with Mason’s philosophy and methods and continues to see the applicability of Mason’s principles in academics and all of life.
+Kathryn Avery was schooled through high school with Mason’s philosophy and methods and continues to see the applicability of Mason’s principles in academics and all of life.
 After studying Mandarin Chinese in China for a year, she then completed a B.A. in English.
-Kathryn serves the Charlotte Mason Institute as a coordinator for programs and services and creates music content for the Alveary.
+Kathryn serves the Charlotte Mason Institute as the coordinator for programs and services and creates music content for the Alveary.
 She is especially fascinated by the way Charlotte Mason’s philosophy reveals intersections between theology, counseling, literature, and writing.
-In her free time, you’ll find her playing ultimate frisbee, gardening, hiking, reading, or hanging out with friends and family.
+In her free time, you’ll find her playing ultimate frisbee or volleyball, gardening, hiking with her husband Evan, reading, or just spending time with friends and family.

 Dawan Hart lives in the Lexington, Kentucky area with her husband and two boys.
 She received her Bachelors degree in Accounting from Transylvania University and began her career with a local accounting firm where she worked on both personal and corporate accounts.
 For the last 23 years, she has been the owner and operator of an insurance agency in Lexington.
 She began her journey in homeschooling when her oldest was starting Kindergarten and was fortunate to be introduced to a Charlotte Mason education by friends who had been utilizing her methodology for several years.
 After attending her first Charlotte Mason Institute conference in Virginia, she believed a CM education was what her family had been looking for!
 In 2013, she was one of the founding members of Overstone School, a cooperative whose teaching is based on the Charlotte Mason Philosophy of Education.
 She currently serves Overstone as treasurer, board member, and as their high school mathematics instructor.
 She has also been blessed to serve as the Charlotte Mason Institute accounting manager since 2017.